shijieshangzuimeidenvren/tqdm/README.rst

 ``tqdm`` tries to be as efficient as possible by reducing its overhead on your loops, using a few tricks:

-1. avoid refreshing bar status all the time, but rather when there is something new.
+1. Avoid refreshing bar status all the time, but rather when there is something new.
 To do that, ``mininterval`` defines how much time to wait between each refresh. ``tqdm`` always gets updated in the background, but it will display only every ``mininterval``.

-2. checking time all the time is costly.
+2. Checking time all the time is costly.
 Thus, ``tqdm`` avoid that by checking time only every ``miniters`` iterations, which is way more efficient (it's just a few simple math operations).

-3. configuring ``miniters`` is complicated, ``mininterval`` is much more intuitive, so a clever adjustment system ``dynamic_miniters`` was devised: after a few iterations, ``miniters`` is automatically adjusted to the amount of iterations that equal to ``mininterval`` time interval.
+3. Configuring ``miniters`` is complicated, ``mininterval`` is much more intuitive, so a clever adjustment system ``dynamic_miniters`` was devised: after a few iterations, ``miniters`` is automatically adjusted to the amount of iterations that equal to ``mininterval`` time interval.
 In other words, we try to check if it's time to print